 I asked Dr. Bergman after the conference if that applies to adolescents and adults as well and he responded that there is some research to support that it does.

-The results?
 A four-fold increase in the rate of autism with a decrease in the rate of SIDS.
-Dr. Bergman explained that SIDS is a defect in the gasp reflex which is actually quite rare.
+Dr. Bergman explained that SIDS is a defect in the gasp reflex, which is actually quite rare.

-Supine sleep does reduce SIDS but supine sleep is a stressor that may carry a side effect—autism in those babies who have susceptible genes.
-Remember that the incidence of SIDS is very rare, (was 1, now 0.5/1000 babies).
-Acknowledging that autism is not a new phenomenon, Dr. Bergman suggested that perhaps the very thing, SIDS, that we are trying to decrease, has the side effect of increasing autism.
+Supine sleep does reduce SIDS.
+But supine sleep is a stressor that may carry a side effect—autism in those babies who have susceptible genes.
+Remember that the incidence of SIDS is very rare.
+It was 1, and is now 0.5/1000 babies.
+Although he acknowledges that autism is not a new phenomenon, Dr. Bergman suggested that perhaps the very thing, SIDS, that we are trying to decrease, has the side effect of increasing autism.

 He said: “The result is that treating the whole population by encouraging supine sleep, may result in a rare side effect (autism) becoming more common than the disease (SIDS) being treated.”

-Dr. Bergman accepted that before the 1990s autism was a known brain disorder, but he said you need a lot of gene problems to get autism and then you need to activate all of these genes.
+Dr. Bergman accepted that before the 1990s autism was a known brain disorder.
+But, he said, you need a lot of gene problems to get autism and then you need to activate all of these genes.
 In fact, he said it is difficult to get autism.
 Epigenetics or environmental influences can result in network disruption that activates genes with autism.
-He said if you don’t have these genes, you can’t get autism, even if you are treated badly.
+If you don’t have these genes, he said, you can’t get autism.

 But supine sleep is a stressor!